Zennox-97/88pay/README.md

 3. Download the `monero-wallet-rpc` binary that is bundled with the getmonero.org wallets.
 4. Place the 'monero-wallet-rpc' inside monero folder

-# How to access everything
+# Directories for the webserver
 IMMEDIATELY CHANGE THE ADMIN PASSWORD
 - Visit 127.0.0.1:8900/user to view your user settings
 - Visit 127.0.0.1:8900/userobs to view your user OBS settings